 Things to do: Purchase a Parks Canada Discovery Pass for free entry into National Historic Sites like the Gulf of Georgia Cannery.
 Save $10 on a family pass purchased at an AMA centre.

-Rent a vehicle from our new, exclusive partners—Enterprise Rent-A-Car, Alamo Rent A Car and National Car Rental—and save.
+Rent a vehicle from our exclusive partners—Enterprise Rent-A-Car, Alamo Rent A Car and National Car Rental—and save.
 Members get exclusive discounts, plus savings on GPS rentals and 10% off prepaid fuel options.